-The 88.6% weighted average occupancy rate at December 31, 2018 across the seven properties owned entirely by the REIT decreased from 95.4% as at December 31, 2017.
-The weighted average occupancy rate across the fourteen properties, including properties owned through joint-ventures and the vendor lease relating to the Delizy (Pantin) property, fell to 93% from 97% as at December 31, 2017.
-The decline in occupancy rates is predominantly due to the departure of tenants from the Vanves, Sablière, Courbevoie and Metropolitain properties.
+The 89.4% weighted average occupancy rate at December 31, 2019 across the seven properties owned entirely by the REIT increased from 88.6% as at December 31, 2018.
+The weighted average occupancy rate across the fourteen properties, including properties owned through joint-ventures and the vendor lease relating to the Delizy (Pantin) property decreased to 92.1% from 93% as at December 31, 2018.
+The decline in occupancy rates is predominantly due to the departure of tenants from the Courbevoie, Baldi, Pantin properties as well as the acquisition of Trio which has 7% vacancy.